Event info and news in your inbox.

-Camp Leopold is a school-year camp program that brings the students out of the classroom for a hands-on learning experience in the great outdoors.The mission of Camp Leopold is “To create an ecologically literate citizenry by heightening student awareness of the natural world, fine-tuning the skills necessary to read the landscape, and instilling a love, respect, and admiration for the land so that each individual might develop a personal land ethic.”
-We are excited to sponsor the Human Impact course and help educate students on how litter impacts the environment.
+Camp Leopold is a school-year camp program that brings the students out of the classroom for a hands-on learning experience in the great outdoors.
+We sponsored the Human Impact course and helped educate students on how litter impacts the environment.

-South Carolina High School League – This is a new partnership for us, and we look forward to seeing how it goes.
 We know that many of our state’s high school students participate in community service activities, but a lot of these students don’t get credit for their efforts.
-Working with the SCHSL, PalmettoPride will help school sports teams maximize their efforts and get kudos for doing it in the process.
+Working with the South Carolina High School League, PalmettoPride helps school sports teams maximize their efforts and get kudos for doing it in the process.

 The USDA Francis Marion National Forest is one of our longest standing partners in cleanup.
-We have been hosting an annual cleanup of the forest since 2006.
-The cleanup always takes place on the first Saturday in February.
-We have an average of 300 people attend the cleanup and lunch.
-For more information, please contact Scott Morgan at email@example.com
+We have been hosting an annual cleanup of the forest since 2006, which takes place on the first Saturday in February bringing in at least 300 volunteers.

-Friends of the Edisto and PalmettoPride have embarked on a joint venture aimed at cleaning up the boat landings on the Edisto River.
+Friends of the Edisto and PalmettoPride embarked on a joint venture aimed at cleaning up boat landings on the Edisto River.
 The Edisto River is the longest undammed blackwater river in North America spreading across 11 counties in South Carolina.
-Outdoor enthusiasts have long-loved to tread its waters, and boat landings dot its banks from the headwaters to the coast.
-FRED members, outdoor enthusiasts and other volunteer groups, are being asked to commit to regular litter pickups at their favorite boat landing along the Edisto River.
+FRED members, outdoor enthusiasts and other volunteer groups, were asked to commit to regular litter pickups at their favorite boat landing.